btelwy/AJ-Retrial/DesignDoc.md

 - [] Change Trucy's skin color to a darker shade to correct the planning error from the original game
 - [] Fix typos
 - [] Correct logical errors to the extent that is feasible
-- [] Change particularly out-of-character lines
+- [] Edit particularly out-of-character lines

 ## Tools
 Since no known romhacking work has been done before on the DS version of *Apollo Justice*, some tools need to be developed to facilitate the development process.
 These include:

 - [] plain text to *Apollo Justice*'s text encoding converter
+- [] *Apollo Justice*'s raw image format to .png converter
 - [] .gif to animation file converter

 ## Documentation
 Documentation will be a core part of the *Retrial* project.
+It will take two forms:
+- Documentation of our own methods for all relevant tasks
+- Documentation of the game's internal workings, function of important addresses in RAM, etc.

 ---